hoangsonww/Budget-Management-Backend-API/redis-mongo-flow/README.md

     The `app.js` file will establish a simple Express.js server with connections to Redis and MongoDB.

-    It also defines an API endpoint `/data/:key` to fetch the data associated with a specific key.
+    It also defines API endpoints to read, write, and delete cache entries:
+    - `GET /data/:key` fetches a key (with optional `?refresh=true` to bypass cache).
+    - `POST /data` upserts a payload into MongoDB and updates Redis.
+    - `DELETE /data/:key` removes a key from MongoDB and Redis.
+    - `GET /stats` shows cache hits/misses.

     It also implements the core logic of the Redis-MongoDB flow mentioned above.